How to implement a barcode inventory system

 1D barcodes are linear or one-dimensional barcodes that consist of black and white bars.
 They are used for storing information about the item to which it is attached and can be scanned by a laser scanner or camera.
 1D barcodes typically contain numerical values but may also encode alphanumeric characters, such as a product name or serial number.
 Depending on the application, these barcodes can be printed in various sizes and formats.

 You can commonly find 1D barcodes on products in retail stores, but they are often also used in digital applications such as ticketing systems and loyalty cards.
-They are an efficient way to store information and are used in various applications, from inventory tracking to product identification.
+They are an efficient way to store information and are used in various applications, from part tracking to product identification.

-1D barcodes can be scanned quickly and accurately, making them ideal for automated processes.
+1D barcodes can be scanned quickly and accurately, making them ideal for automating inventory processes.
 With the right technology, 1D barcodes can also capture additional information, such as expiration dates or batch numbers.
 This makes them invaluable in tracking products throughout their lifecycle.
 Some examples include UPCs and ISBN codes for books.

 2D barcodes